Izuasomba/Articles/cllp5oqrq00000amd7rky3l3m.md

 **sample\_legitimate:** This is the fun part.
 We're dipping into the pile of legitimate transactions and pulling out a random batch, like grabbing candies from a jar.
 We're talking about 492 of them, to be precise.
 This move is all about balance - making sure we have equal parts of legitimate and fraudulent transactions.

 **new\_data:** Bringing things together!
 We're taking that random sample of legitimate transactions from before and mixing it up with the fraudulent ones.
 The result?
-A fresh batch of data called "new\_data" where we've got the same number of legit and tricky transactions (492 of each).
+A fresh batch of data called "new\_data" where we've got the same number of legit and fraudulent transactions (492 of each).

 Now, I don't want this article to get too long, so I will quickly go over the remaining steps, the full code is available on my [GitHub](https://github.com/Izuasomba/credit-card-fraud-detection).